 The e-learning platform allows the Course Director and the Faculty to follow the progression in knowledge performance of each student.
 At the end of each module, the access to the following one is subjected to the successful completion of an evaluation test.
 The final online exam is composed of a multiple choice questionnaire and an electronic exercise of a simulated disaster to assess the knowledge and the problem solving abilities gained during the course.

-The minimum admission requirement is a degree in medicine (at least 300 ECTS), or a different health-releted Masters degree obtained from any University across the world (equivalent to the minimum total ECTS required).
-Different academic backgrounds will be evaluated case by case by the Strategic Management Board.
+The minimum admission requirement is a degree in medicine (at least 300 ECTS), or a Bachelor’s + Master’s Degree in a health-related subject (equivalent to at least 300 ECTS) from any University across the world.
+Applications from students holding a Master’s Degree in different subjects will be evaluated case-by-case by the Strategic Management Board.

-Practical experience in disaster management and humanitarian assistance (in governmental or nongovernmental organisations) and in emergency medicine, public health and humanitarian health are positively valued.
+Research experience in the fields of disaster medicine, emergency medicine or humanitarian assistance is fundamental.
+Practical experience in disaster management and humanitarian assistance (in governmental or non-governmental organizations) and in emergency medicine, public health and humanitarian health is positively valued.